mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 environment that lies before trainees.

 The Wayward Worlds
-At the dawn of the Third Imperium, Cleon Zhunastu’s appeal to the worlds of the Sylean Federation were not accepted by all.
+At the dawn of the Third Imperium, Cleon Zhunastu's appeal to the worlds of the Sylean Federation were not accepted by all.
 Thirteen worlds initially rejected membership in the new Imperium.
 Cleon managed to